 "These workshops are excellent and chock full of extremely pertinent, helpful information.
 I wish everyone contemplating a service-learning course could attend!" ~ 2006-07 Faculty Fellows Participant

 "I think the structure of a 2-day seminar together worked VERY well.
-I also liked and benefitted from the flipped classroom technique.
 We were able to cover so much material – but more importantly, I learned so much from my colleagues." ~ 2013-14 Faculty Fellows Participant

 Application Process & Requirements

 Contact Brian MacHarg (email@example.com) to express your interest.
 Up to 14 applicants can be accepted in a given year.
 Training is conducted in both the fall and spring semesters.
 The fall cohort meets on a Monday and Wednesday whereas the spring cohort meets on a Tuesday and Thursday.

 - Be any faculty member of any rank.

 - Agree to attend all programs within the Service-Learning Workshop Series (see below)